 As mentioned, to gain participation and support for your intranet project you need to understand the different interests and influences.
 From there, you will have the knowledge to address your team’s concerns, and demonstrate how an intranet will benefit them individually, and at a group and organizational level.

 The RACI Matrix

 - Responsible: This is the person who does the work to achieve the task.
-They have the responsibility for getting the work done.
-As a general rule this is one person; e.g. a business analyst, a project manager, a developer, or a graphic designer.
+They have a responsibility for getting the work done.
+This is typically one person: e.g. a business analyst, project manager, developer, or graphic designer.

-- Accountable: This is the person who is accountable for the task at hand.
+- Accountable: This is the person who is accountable for the task.
 This must be one person and is often the intranet business owner or the project sponsor.
-This is the role that is accountable and approves the work that is being done.
+This is the role that is accountable and approves any completed work.

-- Consulted: These are the people who provide you with information for the project and with whom there is two-way communication.
-This is usually several people, often subject matter experts.
+- Consulted: These are the people who provide the person responsible for the project with the information required to complete the project, and with whom there is two-way communication.
+There are usually several of these people, often subject matter experts.
 In your intranet project, your HR staff or IT support engineers may form part of your RACI as consulted project members.

-Here is a sample RACI matrix illustrated with a fictitious example.
+Below is a sample RACI matrix, illustrated for a fictitious intranet project.